ryanoasis/dotfiles/readme.md

 # Settings Previews

-> screenshots and overview of my dev settings for my own reference mainly but if it's helpful to others then that's cool
+> screenshots, backup, and overview of my dev settings for my own reference.
+If it's useful to others then that's cool

 ## Desktop